 Phase ll detoxification involves the conjugation of the intermediate metabolites produced in Phase l and makes them ready for excretion.
 These conjugation pathways include glutathionation, glucuronidation, sulfation, methylation, acetylation and peptide/amino acid conjugation.
 Because these pathways need specific substrates in order to function, adequate supply of substrates is important in supporting Phase ll detoxification.
 Milk thistle, Schisandra, chlorella, zinc, rosemary and broccoli sprouts can enhance these pathways, either directly or indirectly.

-Step 3: Optimise Excretion
+Eliminate the Products of Your Detox – Step 3: Optimise Excretion

 Phase lll detoxification, often overlooked but the most important phase is the transportation and elimination phase.
 During Phase lll conjugated toxins are drawn out of the liver or intestinal cells by transporter proteins into the lymph or blood and then get excreted through the kidneys into the urine, or via bile flow into the bowel via faeces.